Connect with us

 The company’s Construction Industries segment reported $5.5 billion in sales and revenue, up from $1.1 billion last year, and $1.03 billion in profit during the period under review.

-Likewise, Cat’s Resources segment that includes mining brought in $2.2 billion in the first three months of the year, compared with $2.08 billion in 2020.
+Likewise, Cat’s Resources segment which includes mining brought in $2.2 billion in the first three months of the year, compared with $2.08 billion in 2020.

 “We’re encouraged by improving conditions in our end markets and are proactively managing supply chain risks.
 Our dedicated team continues to execute our strategy for long-term profitable growth,” Cat’s Chairman and CEO Jim Umpleby said in a statement.

-Sales for Europe, Africa and the Middle East (EAME), Latin America and the Asia/pacific region rose by 22%, 48% and 72% respectively – with North America bringing in just 2% more than in 2020.
+Sales for Europe, Africa, the Middle East (EAME), Latin America, and the Asia/Pacific region rose by 22%, 48% and 72% respectively – with North America bringing in just 2% more than in 2020.

 Bigger inventories